Australia to spend $340 million on special forces capability

 The spending comes after some high-profile security incidents in Sydney and Melbourne in recent years and as Australia seeks to play a more prominent role in the Pacific, where China is seeking greater influence.

-“It is in Australia’s national interest to have an independent and sovereign Indo-Pacific where all the nations of this part of the world can move freely according to the rule of law, and each of those countries can pursue their interest,” Prime Minister Scott Morrison told reporters at the Holsworthy Army base in Sydney.
+“This is going to be a very important part of our commitment, the biggest single commitment to upgrading the capability of our defense forces since the Second World War,” Prime Minister Scott Morrison told reporters at the Holsworthy Army base in Sydney.

 Australia said last month it would create a new military unit to train and assist its allies in the Pacific.